Benjamin-Cadell/ACID_v2/docs/installation.rst

 .. code-block:: bash

-    pip install ACID_code
+    pip install ACID_code_v2

 .. _source:

 Installing from the source
 ===========================
-In order to use the example data (for the tutorials_) or the test suite ACID will need to be installed from the source (i.e. directly from the GitHub repository).
+In order to use the example data (for the tutorials) or the test suite ACID will need to be installed from the source (i.e. directly from the GitHub repository).
 This can be done by cloning the source repository and installing from there.

-.. _tutorials: file:///Users/lucydolan/Documents/GitHub/ACID/docs/_build/html/using_ACID.html

 .. code-block:: bash